987poiuytrewq/direct.vim/README.md

 Edit directories in vim.

-This plugin allows you to directly edit the filesystem.
+Load up a directory in vim and edit files and subirectorie using normal vim commands.
+No need to remember extra commands or keybindings.

 It does this by loading a directories into a buffer, with each line corresponding to a file or directory.
 You can then edit the buffer to make whatever changes you like to your files and directories and, when you save the buffer, your changes are synchronised with the filesystem.

 - navigate around the filesytem easily
 - rename, create and delete files and directories